-- The Nios II Classic Software Developer's Handbook describes embedded software development tools for the existing cores; and there are no future updates planned for this version. - The Nios II Gen2 Software Developer's Handbook describes embedded software development tools for the Nios II Gen2.
-It does not describe IP cores and future updates are planned for this version.
+- The Nios II Classic Software Developer's Handbook describes embedded software development tools for the Nios II Classic cores; and there are no future updates planned. - The Nios II Software Developer's Handbook describes embedded software development tools for the Nios II.
+It does not describe IP cores.

-This handbook describes the basic information needed to develop embedded software for the Intel FPGA Nios II Gen2 processor.
-The Intel FPGA Nios II Gen2 processor contains new features added after the ACDS 14.0 release.
+This handbook describes the basic information needed to develop embedded software for the Intel FPGA Nios II processor.
+The Intel FPGA Nios II processor contains new features added after the Intel Quartus Prime 14.0 version.
 The chapters in this handbook describes the Nios II software development environment, the Nios II Embedded Design Suite (EDS) tools that are available to you, and the process for developing software.